cyb3rgh05t/posterizarr/README.md

    - `Posters`: Set to `true` to create movie/show posters.
    - `NewLineOnSpecificSymbols`: Set to `true` to enable automatic insertion of a newline character at each occurrence of specific symbols in `NewLineSymbols` within the title text.
    - `NewLineSymbols`: A list of symbols that will trigger a newline insertion when `NewLineOnSpecificSymbols` is set to `true`.
 Separate each symbol with a comma (e.g., " - ", ":").
+   - `SymbolsToKeepOnNewLine`: A list of symbols that trigger a newline insertion but are not replaced by the newline character.
+This only applies if the symbol is also included in `NewLineSymbols`.
+Separate each symbol with a comma (e.g., "-", ":").
    - `SeasonPosters`: Set to `true` to also create season posters.
    - `BackgroundPosters`: Set to `true` to also create background posters.
    - `TitleCards` : Set to `true` to also create title cards.